 To avoid having lots of pensions with different providers, it’s possible to transfer all of your old pensions into one.
 PensionBee can help you track down and combine all of your old pensions and consolidate them into one simple plan.

 From here you’ll be able to track the performance of your money much more easily and will only have one fair fee to pay.
 It won’t always makes sense to transfer them all into one plan - particularly if you have a defined benefit pension or two - but it can make sense if you’ve gots lots of disparate defined contribution pots, being eaten away by hefty fees and poor performance.

 7. Make sure you’ll qualify for the full State Pension

-While your State Pension will be off limits until you reach the State Pension age (65 for men and women by the end of 2018 and 66 by 2020), you’ll want to make sure that you receive the maximum amount when the time comes.
+While your State Pension will be off limits until you reach the State Pension age (66 for men and women by the end of 2020, rising to 67 by 2028), you’ll want to make sure that you receive the maximum amount when the time comes.